 Buddy on the other hand would like you to know I made him tuck his shirt in for the below photo to show the waistband.
 He was not on board with this styling decision and would like that information to be noted on the record ;)

 But though I adore the fabric used for this set, what i love most about this project is how much Buddy loves this set.
 He literally won’t stop wearing it in winter.
 You have to pry it out of his hands.
-The sweatpants were worn so much last year they developed a split in the centre back and i had to resew the centre back seam!
+The sweatpants were worn so much last year they developed a split in the centre back and I had to resew the centre back seam!
 That makes me really happy.
-I know I should be upset when my kids destroy clothing I’ve made them, but when the destruction comes about due to honest to goodness playing like a kid in the great outdoors – who could possibly be mad?
+I know I should be upset when my kids destroy the clothing I’ve made them, but when the destruction comes about due to honest-to-goodness playing like a kid in the great outdoors – who could possibly be mad?
 Not me.